djipco/webmidi/README.md

 ## Testing
 The test are able to run without any browser on the command line.

-All tests could be run by:
+All tests inclusive code-coverage report on cli could be run by:
 ```
-npm run test
+npm run test-all
 ```

 Developing in watch-mode (hot-file-reloading):